chawomack/card-match/README.md

 ## Card Match
-This is a learning experiment using React and Anime.js.
+A learning experiment using React and Anime.js.